 There is an introduction by Rabbi Dr. Walter Rothschild, in which he points out what would have happened to British Jewry if Hitler’s invasion plans had succeeded.
 The book also has some surprises, such as Hitler’s plan for a very-wide gauge high-speed railway across Europe and a trans-Sahara line.

 The printed edition is available from www.magbooks.com at £6.99, at present only in UK.
-The Kindle version can be ordered from Amazon at $7.99 but does not have the pictures.
+The Kindle version (without the pictures) can be ordered from Amazon at $7.99.
+A fully illustrated electronic version is available from Morton's Books.

 Details of Paul Cotterell's second book, published posthumously by Israel Railways "Make Straight the Way" (Contents page).